 RFL2 is the second parameter of the function used to calculate the result evaluation factor

-Calculation of the Final RDE emissions results
+Calculation of the Final RDE emissions results (The Contracting Party applying WLTC 4 phases)

 Introduction

-The trip validity shall be verified in accordance with point 9.2. of Annex IIIA.
+The trip validity shall be verified in accordance with point 9.2. of this GTR.
 For the valid trips, the final RDE results are calculated as follows for vehicles with ICE, NOVC-HEV and OVC-HEV.

 For the complete RDE trip and for the urban part of the RDE trip (k=t=total, k=u=urban):